 Net investment income and net realized gains (losses) represents the net change in stockholders' equity before net unrealized appreciation or depreciation on investments.
 For the year ended December 31, 2012, net investment income and realized losses was approximately \$21 million, or \$0.80 per share.
 Net investment income represents the income earned on our investments less operating and interest expense before net realized gains or losses and unrealized appreciation or depreciation on investments.
-For the year ended December 31, 2012, net investment income structure appreciation or depreciation or investments.
+For the year ended December 31, 2012, net investments less operating and interest expense before net realized gains or losses and unrealized appreciation or depreciation on investments.
 For the year ended December 31, 2012, net investment income was approximately \$24 million, or \$0.93 per share.